Warner Hall 308

 What can students realistically expect from a summer intensive program?

 Language learning requires repeated practice over time, so five weeks is a short time to significantly increase language proficiency.
 Instead, we focus on the strategies and techniques that can help students more effectively use the language they already have.
-As such, ACC is aimed at students who have gaps in their academic fluency and yet have the foundation with English (as per their TOEFL scores) to benefit from a five-week intensive program.
+As such, ACC is aimed at students who have gaps in their academic fluency and yet have the foundation with English (as per their TOEFL scores) to benefit from this intensive program.

 To determine if students are appropriate for ACC, refer to Admission and Registration.